Aqueduct Racetrack station: Station layout

+Tracks and service

 Located on an embankment, the station has four tracks with only the outer two used in revenue service.
 The two center express tracks have been disconnected from the line and permanently removed.
 North of this station, a portion of the southbound express track connects with the southbound local track at its north end, and ends at a bumper block at its southern end.
 This section of track can be used for revenue service or work train layups, but this use has been made completely redundant because of the nearby Pitkin Yard serving as the primary layup yard instead.
 North of the station, the line's northbound track switches to the position of the former southbound express track to head onto the Liberty Avenue elevated structure.

 The station is the only through stop in the New York City Subway to serve trains in a single direction.
 There is one side platform located on the northbound side, with one exit leading directly to Aqueduct Racetrack, serving northbound trains heading toward Brooklyn and Manhattan.
 Southbound trains do not serve the station but stop at the Aqueduct–North Conduit Avenue station, 900 feet to the south.
 In the past, southbound trains have terminated at this station using a crossover located to the north of the station.
 This station was originally advertised as "open on racing days", but some trains stopped here regardless of the time of day; riders could not always exit the station, depending on whether the racetrack was open.
 Resorts World Casino runs a shuttle bus between Aqueduct Racetrack and Aqueduct–North Conduit Avenue.